Table of Contents

 Dear Landlord Name:

 My name is Insert your name here .
-I resides at your apartment complex, complex name , specifically, list address of where you live .
+I reside at your apartment complex/rental property, complex name , specifically, list address of where you live .
 My lease term is set to expire on date lease expires .

-I am a person with disabilities that impact my ability to list major life activity (walk, breathe, sleep, eat, etc…) that is impacted by the problem with your housing .
+I am a person with disabilities which impact my ability to list major life activity (walk, breathe, sleep, eat, etc…) that is impacted by the problem with your housing due to the impact of the event/disaster name and date .

 Please respond by date if you have any other questions.